jodastephen/railmodel/CR2-Tooting-SWLondon.md

 * LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 39-44m at 4tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 40-43m at 6tph (+3m)
 * CR2 changing to District at VIC in 41-43m at 6tph (+3m)
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 46-52m at 4tph (+10m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 50-54m at 4tph (+13m)

 From Worcester Park to Moorgate